 Men account for the majority of Nuclear Power Reactor Operators in the United States.
 The overall average income for this group is approximately $65K per year.
 The specific employer and career length each impact pay for this group, with the former having the largest influence.
 Most people on this career path report moderate levels of job satisfaction.
 Almost all enjoy medical while a large number get dental coverage.
 Vision coverage is also available to most.
-Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Nuclear Power Reactor Operator

 A nuclear power reactor operator is responsible for ensuring the safe generation of consumer-usable energy from a nuclear plant.
 The operator's job typically involves monitoring various systems and making adjustments as needed to keep them within optimal ranges, and they must also be able to perform routine operations to safely shut systems down for maintenance or refueling.
 They should also be fluent in the computer software used to handle each of these tasks.Read More...

 The most important task of nuclear power reactor operators is the monitoring of the reactor itself.
 They observe all temperatures and energy output, and then use a computer terminal to make as-needed adjustments for cooling and maintain a safe, steady flow of electricity to the power grid.
 They also help ensure that all critical operations stay within safe and optimal ranges at all times; if readings outside these ranges are detected, the operators have particular steps and protocols to follow to reduce or cease operations and refer the situation to supervisors.

 Nuclear power reactor operators also participate in maintenance work.
 For specified periods of time, reactors must be shut down, flushed, and restarted to ensure ongoing safe operation, and those in this position participate in the careful step-by-step shutdown of specific systems to ensure that routine operations are carried out in a safe manner for everyone involved.